earlsioson/dotfiles/README.md

 pip install debugpy pynvim
 ```
 Update `~/.vimrc` and `.config/nvim/after/plugin/dap.lua` so both editors point at the virtualenv’s Python interpreter.
 That keeps DAP, LSP assistants, and the Python host in sync.

+### Plugin bootstrap (lazy.nvim)
+When launching Neovim you'll see the Mason installer and Tree-sitter setup run automatically.

 ### Optional tooling
 - Telescope pickers expect [`ripgrep`](https://github.com/BurntSushi/ripgrep) and [`fd`](https://github.com/sharkdp/fd) on `$PATH`.